 The first mention of vows in the Bible is a perfect example of this type of "if . . . then" proposed agreement.
 The patriarch Jacob, as he travels through Canaan, dreams about a ladder rising to heaven.
 He then hears God confirm the promise made to both his father Issac and grandfather Abraham regarding their inheritance.
 Fearful that he was not mindful of the holiness of where he rested, he vows to make the Lord his God (Genesis 28:20).

-Women were also known to make vows, such as Hannah, a woman who was barren.
+Women were also known to make such promises, such as Hannah, a woman who was barren.
 She prayed that if the Eternal healed her and gave her a son that she would dedicate him, from birth, to serve him (see 1Samuel 1).
 The son she produced became the prophet Samuel, who would become one of Israel's Judges.

 How serious and binding are making these promises to the Eternal?
 Does God require they be kept no matter what, even if they break one or more of his commandments or laws?
 The Bible clearly commands that such promises, rightly made, are to be kept (Deuteronomy 23:23, see also Ecclesiastes 5:4, Proverbs 20:25, etc.).

 The Eternal does not expect vows be kept if they require the committing of a sin.
 For example, in the New Testament, we find a rather violent one-way promise made against Paul.
 A group of zealous Jews publically promised not to eat or drink until they successfully murdered the Apostle (Acts 23:12)!
 Clearly, our Father did not require such a promise to be carried out!
 This principle also helps explain what happened to Jephthah's daughter, who many believe was slaughtered due to a promise made by her father.